What methods of hair removal are safe during pregnancy?

 While all those hormones in your body are doing some pretty amazing things to develop and grow your baby, the side effects can often come out in unwanted ways – like extra hair.

-While this can be great when it’s in the right place, eg. on your head, unfortunately, it isn’t restricted and can also come out thicker and faster than ever on your face, legs, arms, underarms, belly, back, bikini area.
+While extra hair can be welcome on your head, you might be less thrilled about it sprouting up on your face, legs, arms, underarms, belly, back, bikini area.

 The hair should return to regular after the baby is born (it might take up to six months) but it should settle back down once your hormone levels do.